maxcurrent420/WhisperQuest/README.md

 ### Code Structure

 **main.py:**  The main entry point for the application.
-Initializes the Gradio interface and starts the story service.
+Initializes the Streamlit interface and starts the story service.

-**ui/gradio_interface.py:**  Contains the Gradio UI code, defining the user interface elements and their interactions.
+**ui/streamlit_ui.py:**  Contains the Streamlit UI code, defining the user interface elements and their interactions.

 **services:**  A directory containing various service modules:**story_service.py:**  Handles the logic for generating the story, managing messages, and interacting with the LLM.